rcooper47/rcooper47/README.md

 I'm a growing Software Engineer and Wramblin Wreck from Georgia Tech.

 - 🔭 I’m focusing on building a review app using SwiftUI.
-- 🤔 When my head hurts from that, I work on a fantasy football predictor using Online Learning & Prediction or a Steven Universe RESTAPI.
+- 🤔 When my head hurts from that I work on:
+  - A fantasy football predictor using Online Learning & Prediction or
+  - A Steven Universe RESTAPI or
+  - A Confidence Intervals Program for Basketball Shooting Percentages
-- 📘 I'm reading Principles of Computer System Design.
+- 📘 Right now, I'm reading Principles of Computer System Design.
 <!--
 - 🔭 I’m working on a sports blog (mostly for rants with numbers), and a personal website.
 - 🌱 I’m currently learning about machine learning.